ghulamhussainkhuhro/Bytewise-Fellowhip-Data_Engineering-Track/README.md

 # Bytewise Fellowship - Data Engineering Track

 ## 🎉 Overview
 Welcome to my Bytewise Fellowship repository!
 This repository is part of my journey at the Bytewise Limited Fellowship program(Data Engineering Track), a 3-month immersive experience designed to provide hands-on training in data engineering.
-Throughout the fellowship, I will work on three industry-based projects, one project per month, to simulate real-world scenarios and build practical skills.

 ### 🏛️ Fellowship Structure
 - **Duration**: 3 months
-- **Projects**: 3 industry-based projects (1 per month)
 - **Mode**: Fully remote with flexible hours

 ## 📊 Project 01: ETL Workflow for the World's Largest Banks Data Using Python